Updated: May 4, 2023, at 12:28 a.m.

-The Self-Management and Recovery Training, or SMART, program focuses on a self-empowering system of recovery.
-Individuals are encouraged to take charge of their own lives and leave addiction behind.
+SMART Recovery is a four-point recovery program based on science and focused on abstinence.
+Short for Self-Management and Recovery Training, the program focuses on a self-empowering system of recovery.
+People are encouraged to take charge of their own lives and leave addiction behind.

 We’ll explore all aspects of SMART Recovery below starting with its origins.

 SMART was founded in 1994 as a program developed from the earlier Rational Recovery.